szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To extract information about dataset, I've just used python functions.
 At this moment, validation set is loaded from provided file

 Number of training examples = 34799
 Number of validating examples = 4410
 Number of testing examples = 12630
 Image data shape = (32, 32, 3)
 Number of classes = 43

 ####2.
 Visualization of the dataset.

 Before any operation, here's few examples of signs from dataset:
-[samples]: ./imgs/samples.png "Samples"
+[samples]

-Distribution of samples:
+Histogram of samples at the beginning:
-[distro_before]: ./examples/distro_before.png "Distribution"
+[distro_before]

 ###Design and Test a Model Architecture